Procedural Content Generation via Machine Learning (PCGML): Use Cases for PCGML

 \subsection{Repair}

 With a library of existing representative content, PCGML algorithms can identify areas that are not playable (e.g., if an unplayable level or impossible rule set has been specified) and offer suggestions for how to fix them.
-Summerville and Mateas \cite{summerville2016mariostring} use a special tile that represents where an AI would choose to move the player in their training set, so that the algorithm only generates playable content; the system inherently has learned the difference between passable and impassable terrain.
+Summerville and Mateas \cite{summerville2016mariostring} use a special tile that represents where an AI would choose to move the player in their training set, to bias the algorithm towards generating playable content; the system inherently has learned the difference between passable and impassable terrain.
 Jain et. al. \cite{jain2016autoencoders} used a sliding window and an autoencoder to repair illegal level segments -- because they did not appear in the training set, the autoencoder replaced them with a nearby window seen during training.